Section 5: The 1800s

 America engaged in a variety of wars in the 19th century.
 The most important of these were the War of 1812, the Mexican-American War, and the Civil War.
 British efforts to effectively draft former British subjects, now American citizens, into serving in the British Navy against Napoleon eventually led to conflict with Britain in the War of 1812.
 Conflict-related to the acquisition of the former Mexican province of Texas led to the Mexican-American War in 1846.
 Perhaps most importantly, the United States of America engaged in a Civil War when southern states sought to secede to protect the institution of slavery.
 Finally, the brief Spanish American War in 1898 put an end to Spanish colonial presence in the Western Hemisphere.

 Over the course of the 19th century, slavery polarized American politics.
-Where once most political leaders from across the country had looked forward to the day slavery would die out, in the early 1800s Southerners such as John Calhoun began defending it not as a necessary evil but a positive good, even for the slaves themselves.
+Where once most political leaders from across the country had looked forward to the day slavery would die out, in the early 1800s Southerners such as John Calhoun began defending it not as a necessary evil but as a positive good, even for the slaves themselves.
 In the North, the abolitionist movement gained traction and grew increasingly intense in its rhetoric, as members of the movement argued for the immediate and complete elimination of slavery in the United States.
 Many other Americans, especially in the North, sought to arrest slavery’s growth in order to bring about its eventual collapse, and thus the newly formed Republican Party sought to end slavery in federal territory (that is, land that had not yet become a state).

 Southerners, long used to using the power of the federal government to protect slavery over the protest of anti-slavery Northern states, feared the loss of this power.
-Thus, they responded to the victory of Abraham Lincoln and the anti-slavery Republican Party by seceding from the Union.
+Thus, they responded to the victory of Abraham Lincoln and the anti-slavery Republican Party in 1860 by seceding from the Union.
 This triggered the Civil War.

 Abraham Lincoln led the United States during the Civil War and is credited with saving or preserving the Union.
 In addition, Lincoln freed the slaves in Confederate states with the Emancipation Proclamation while also helping convince Congress to pass the Thirteenth Amendment, which decisively abolished slavery in the entire country.
+Lincoln did not see the results of these victories, however, as he was assassinated at war’s end by John Wilkes Booth, a Confederate sympathizer who raged at Lincoln’s support for black suffrage.

 “…this nation, under God, shall have a new birth of freedom -- and that government of the people, by the people, for the people, shall not perish from the earth.”